We built the first versions of Jimdo working nights in an old farmhouse near the North Sea.

 All the trips had two things in common: cool stuff was built and incredible teams were created.

 Establishing a sprint culture in a growing company

 We began to realize that sprints are at the core of our company, part of our mojo, and a source of the cool stuff we’ve built.

-We wanted to share this with everyone who works at Jimdo -- not the knowledge of how great a sprint can be but really the feeling of getting stuff done in crazy time.
-As we know, if you make it easy for people to do stuff, things start happening -- like creating websites with Jimdo ;), so we rented a big house right next to the old farm where Jimdo was born and rigged it up like an awesome vacation rental.
-Several bedrooms, a big work room, a backyard with a barbeque, a woodstove, the works.
+We wanted to share this with everyone who works at Jimdo — not the knowledge of how great a sprint can be but really the feeling of getting stuff done in crazy time.
+As we know, if you make it easy for people to do stuff, things start happening — like creating websites with Jimdo ;), so we rented a big house right next to the old farm where Jimdo was born and rigged it up like an awesome vacation rental.
+Several bedrooms, a big workroom, a backyard with a barbecue, a woodstove, the works.